kekse1/v3/docs/modules/README.md

 ## '**home**/'
 Your sites/pages, mainly '.html' and '.txt'.
-These should be your contents itself, which are being loaded via the `location.hash` like `#~home`.
+These should be your contents itself, which are being loaded via the `location.hash` plus '~' (for $HOME ;) .. like `#~home`.
 My advice to you is: link them this way, or even with trailing '/' character, so they're are loaded with 'DirectoryIndex' in mind.. so you can choose better, instead of directly linking to files with extensions..

 So, I created a directory for every site in here, and the content itself as 'home.{txt,html}' - whereas 'home' is configured as first 'DirectoryIndex' in my '.htaccess' (which you can create/modify also in this directory, maybe even the root/base dir).